Article - Insurance

 (8) with respect to each qualified plan offered through the Exchange:

-(i) assign a rating to each qualified plan in accordance with the criteria developed by the Secretary under § 1311(c)(3) of the Affordable Care Act and any additional criteria that may be applicable under the laws of the State and regulations adopted by the Exchange under this title; and
+(i) assign a rating to each qualified plan in accordance with the criteria developed by the Secretary under § 1311(c)(3) of the Affordable Care Act and any additional criteria that may be applicable under the laws of the State and regulations adopted by the Exchange under this subtitle; and

-(ii) determine each qualified health plan’s coverage level in accordance with regulations adopted by the Secretary under § 1302(d)(2)(A) of the Affordable Care Act and any additional regulations adopted by the Exchange under this title;
+(ii) determine each qualified health plan’s coverage level in accordance with regulations adopted by the Secretary under § 1302(d)(2)(A) of the Affordable Care Act and any additional regulations adopted by the Exchange under this subtitle;

 (9) (i) present qualified plan options offered by the Exchange in a standardized format, including the use of the uniform outline of coverage established under § 2715 of the federal Public Health Service Act; and